BrandonCorey/js_139/study_guide.md

 countByFiveAgain(); // 20
 ```
 ### Partial Function application ###
-The use of one function to apply some arguments to another function as to reduce the total number of arguments required to pass to the second function
+The use of one function to apply some arguments to a function invocation using closure to reduce the number of arguments required to invoke it
 - This allows us to pass functions as arguments to other functions that may want to call our function with less arguments than our function takes
-- We can use PFA to pass a function that has some of its arguments already applied
+- We do this by returning a function that invokes the partially applied function
 - **It is not PFA** if the total number of arguments is not reduced in the returned function
 - **It is not PFA** if we hard-bind the first argument of the returned function instead of using closure